20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 3. Head up to Victoria Peak gardens

-My absolutely favorite destination in Hong Kong is Victoria Peak gardens – not the famous Victoria peak you most probably know, but another much more amazing place.
-It’s quite hard to find and it was shown to me by a local.
-When reaching Victoria Peak Observatory/Peak Tower, you’ve got to keep walking up the road for 10-15 minutes and when you’ll see stairs.
-Keep your eyes open, since these stairs are barely visible.
+One of my favorite destinations in Hong Kong is Victoria Peak gardens – not the famous Victoria peak you most probably know.
+It is not on the common tourist trail but it is one of the best Hong Kong hidden gems.
+To get there, keep left when you reach Victoria Peak Observatory/Peak Tower and walk up the road for 10-15 minutes before you see a set of stairs.
+Keep your eyes peeled, since these stairs are barely visible.

 Contributed by Liza of Tripsget